Artists have always connected nature and art. From Earth Works to modernity - these are the creative approaches

 [ninja_form id = 3]

-Text: Elisabeth Klokar
+Text: Elizabeth Klokar

 Elisabeth is an author and freelance journalist.
 She studied art history in Graz, Art & Communication and Moden & Styles and Fine Arts at the Academy of Fine Arts Vienna at Central Saint Martins College, University of the Arts London.
 For more than ten years she has been writing about modern and contemporary art, fashion and architecture for a wide variety of print and online media.